Adding / Whitelisting subdomains

 • portal.website.com → customer or user login area

-If Pathmonk is installed on your main domain (www.website.com), these additional sections need to be whitelisted so that the Pathmonk snippet can run there as well.
+If Pathmonk is installed on your main domain (www.website.com), these additional sections need to be whitelisted so that the Pathmonk personalization can run there as well.

 What if my conversion happens on a subdomain?